-this counterfactual movement would have had no displacement effect, the francophone proportion of the western population would have been roughly 20 percent, similar to the proportion living in New Brunswick.
+Approximately 15 percent of anglophone Canadian men were in western North America, but only about 5 percent of French Canadians.13 If the proportion of French Canadian men in the Canadian west had been as high as that for Other Canadians (7 percent), and further assuming no displacement effect of this counterfactual movement, the francophone proportion of the western population would have been roughly 20 percent, similar to the proportion living in New Brunswick.
 Today, New Brunswick is Canada's only officially bilingual province.
-We think it is plausible to argue that a 20 percent francophone voting minority in the west would, in at least some provinces, have ensured the provision of public services in French.
+We think it is plausible to argue that a 20-percent francophone voting minority in the west would, in at least some provinces, have ensured the provision of public services in French.

-Central and Eastern European immigrants were much less likely to be in the west than Germans and Scandinavians, but if they were in the west, were more often in Canada.14 By 1900, there were far more Germans, Scandinavians, and Central and Eastern Europeans in North America than there were French Canadians, so even a small flow to the Canadian west resulted in substantial pockets of European mother tongue men.
+Central and Eastern European immigrants were much less likely to be in the west than Germans and Scandinavians, but if they were in the west, were more often in Canada.
+14 By 1900 there were far more Germans, Scandinavians, and Central and Eastern Europeans in North America than there were French Canadians, so even a small flow to the Canadian west resulted in substantial pockets of European mother tongue men.
 Table 1 does not suggest that Western Canada was an attractive destination for many of the European born.
-However, given the large European born population base, modest migration rates meant that there were roughly four working age men from Europe living in the Canadian west for every Canadian francophone.
+However, given the large European-born population base, modest migration rates meant that there were roughly four working-age men from Europe living in the Canadian west for every Canadian francophone.

-In both the U.S. and Canadian west, men were very likely to be farmers, and this was particularly true for non-English mother tongue men in the Canadian west.
-In the eastern U.S., by contrast, few Canadian men worked in the primary sector.15 Anglophones held almost all the white collar jobs in both wests.
+In both the United States and Canadian west, men were very likely to be farmers, and this was particularly true for non-English mother tongue men in the Canadian west.
+In the eastern United States, by contrast, few Canadian men worked in the primary sector.
+Anglophones held almost all the white-collar jobs in both wests.